spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 These instructions apply generally to UI5 Reuse Components, not just the Spreadsheet Importer (see [UI5 Reuse Components](https://sapui5.hana.ondemand.com/sdk/#/topic/6314fcd2510648fbaad3cee8a421030d.html)).

-When deploying the component decentrally to an ABAP system, its namespace is registered in the app index, the same as with central deployment.
+When deploying the component decentrally to an ABAP system, its namespace is registered in the app index, just as it is with central deployment.
 After deploying decentrally for the first time, you can use the component centrally (see [Setup Central Deployment](#setup-central-deployment)).
 However, you can only deploy the component decentrally once because the namespace can only exist once in the app index.

 This is why we recommend starting with central deployment.